 Automation is the path forward in the workspace.
 People are expensive and often unreliable.
 But, there are a number of activities, which involves wisdom, circumspection, and thought-flow that calls out for human brains rather than machine trained deliveries.

 You can create significant value in IT service management through automation.
 A number of organizations have automated activities, and there are a lot more in the pipeline.

 In IT service management implementation based on ITIL principles, a number of operational activities are repetitive in nature, and it doesn’t necessarily require using human brains for every single transaction.
 This is the opportunity to automate, standardize work outputs and to save big on unnecessary expenditure.

 The Event Management process under ITIL Service Operations offers maximum openings to automate.
 Event management monitors various events across the infrastructure and applications, keeping a finger on the pulse if any of the states change.
 This is best achieved by putting monitoring agents to work, and programming them to carry out certain activities as needed.

 Capacity and Availability management processes as well can be automated to a good extent.
 Availability and capacity targets can be tracked and managed through toolsets, and capacity forecasts can be automated as well by keying in future demand and trends.

-The six processes I have mentioned in this blogpost is just the tip of the iceberg.
-In effect, all processes provides opportunities and leeway to automate, and it is up to (smart) ITIL consultants to exploit it, and use it to the service provider’s and customer’s advantage.
+The six processes I have mentioned in this blog post is just the tip of the iceberg.
+In effect, all processes provide opportunities and leeway to automate, and it is up to (smart) ITIL consultants to exploit it and use it to the service provider’s and customer’s advantage.